 top of page

-Deep sustainability, regenerative living and voluntary simplicity are not about sacrificing a good life!
-Behind what appear to be indicators of progress or higher standards of living are simple ways of being that provide abundant beauty and joy, a healthier mind and body, thriving ecosystems and social justice.
+Simple living and sustainability are not about sacrificing a good life.
+Behind what appear to be indicators of progress or higher standards of living are simple ways of being that provide abundant beauty and joy, a healthier mind and body, thriving ecosystems, strong communities, a sense of purpose and belonging, and social justice.

 "you must be the change you you wish to see in the world"